 There are two types of bekhorim, and both are included in this custom, because both types of bekhorim died in Egypt.
 The first type is a bekhor to one’s father, the bekhor who inherits a double portion of his father’s estate.
-Even if his mother bore children from a previous husband, or had an earlier miscarriage (and is therefore not considered his mother’s firstborn and need not be redeemed by pidyon ha-ben), the custom of fasting applies to him, because he is a bekhor to his father with regard to the law of inheritance.
+Even if his mother bore children from a previous husband, or had an earlier miscarriage (and he is therefore not considered his mother’s firstborn and need not be redeemed by pidyon ha-ben), the custom of fasting applies to him, because he is a bekhor to his father with regard to the law of inheritance.

 The second type is a bekhor to one’s mother, the bekhor to whom pidyon ha-ben applies.
 Customarily, he too observes Ta’anit Bekhorot, even if his father already had children with another woman and he will not inherit the double portion.
-He has the status of “petter rechem” (the first to emerge from his mother’s womb).
-The firstborn to a mother who was born via Caesarean section lacks the status of bekhor both with regard to inheritance and with regard to pidyon ha-ben, and therefore need not fast on Erev Pesach (Kaf Ha-chayim 470:3; however, some are scrupulous about participating in a siyum).
+He has the status of “petter reḥem” (the first to emerge from his mother’s womb).
+The firstborn to a mother who was born via Caesarean section lacks the status of bekhor both with regard to inheritance and with regard to pidyon ha-ben, and therefore need not fast on Erev Pesaḥ (Kaf Ha-ḥayim 470:3; however, some are scrupulous about participating in a siyum).

+Firstborn kohanim and Levi’im also observe the custom of fasting.
+Although the Torah exempts them from pidyon ha-ben, they are nonetheless bekhorim (MB 470:2).
 A firstborn female need not fast.
-While it is true that some authorities maintain that female bekhorot also died in Egypt, the prevailing custom is that they do not fast (Rema, Chida, Bach, and Kaf Ha-chayim 470:17).
+While it is true that some authorities maintain that female bekhorot also died in Egypt, the prevailing custom is that they do not fast (Rema 470:1, Ḥida, and Ben Ish Ḥai).

 Customarily the father of a bekhor, even if he himself is not a bekhor, fasts instead of his son until the boy grows up (Rema 470:2).
 If the father is also a bekhor, his own fast counts for his son, and if he participates in a se’udat mitzva, he is exempt from fasting for his son as well.